How to Fix Your Keyword Stuffed Copy

 Is your web page uncomfortable to read?

 Often less experienced SEO practitioners guide you to create copy that employs keyword stuffing.
-In the early days of SEO 10-12 years ago, repeating a verbatim keyword phrase several times on a web page was de riguer.
-Not anymore — now it can hurt.
+In the early days of SEO around 2001 repeating a verbatim keyword phrase several times on a web page was common.
+Not anymore!
+Now it can hurt.

 Keyword stuffing is bad on many levels, and you’ll know it when you read it.
 That’s why it’s always a good idea to read your web pages aloud to yourself.
 Do they sound stupid?
 Are they repetitive?
-Is your keyword use obviously “over-redundant”?
+Is your keyword use what I call “over-redundant”?
 If so, your copy may read like this:

 - It hurts your image and reputation.